wdporter/acim/text/5-healing-and-wholeness/index.md

 ## T-5.II.5

 <p class=fip id=p5>
-5.&emsp;God does not guide, because He can share only perfect knowledge.
+5. God does not guide, because He can share only perfect knowledge.
 <sup>2</sup>Guidance is evaluative, because it implies there is a right way and also a wrong way, one to be chosen and the other to be avoided.
 <sup>3</sup>By choosing one you give up the other.
 <sup>4</sup>The choice for the Holy Spirit is the choice for God.